hardeepsaggi/PrimeNumberChecker/README.md

 3. To build the project use   `dotnet build`.
 4. Once the build is successful, run the project using  `dotnet run`.
 5. The application will start, and you can access the gRPC service using the specified endpoint.

+Not all projects need to be built for a working binary to be produced.
+Only the AppClient and AppService projects are required to be built.
+Test projects in PrimeNumberChecker.Tests/., is optional and can be unloaded safely from the solution.

 ## Contributing
 Contributions to the project are welcome.
 To contribute, please follow these steps: